martijns/AzureCloudserviceDeployer/README.md

   * Delete/create deployment, but keep in stopped state
 * Download existing package for a cloudservice, including PaaSDiagnostics PubConfig if enabled for that cloudservice
 * Automatically remove unused extensions still registered for that cloudservice
+* Save and load presets in JSON format with a MRU list
+* Multiple tabs/deployments simultaneously

 ## Changelog